lamegaton/Machine-Learning-and-AI-Notes/Supervised/CNNs/YOLO/How to train YOLOv8.md

 names:
   0: 'pipe'
 ```
-In the example above, I have only one class to detect which is the pipe circle.
-To train we can run
+In the example above, I have only one class pipe to detect.
+To start training we can execute:
 > yolo task=detect mode=train model=yolov8s.pt imgsz=416 data=yolov8_pipe.yaml epochs=50 batch=16 name=yolov8s_v8_pipe

 YOLOv8n is the lightest version compare to the others, so I decided to use it for mobile devices.